intentor/adic/README.md

 The injection is performed manually, without a scene wide automatic injection.
 This is the default setting.

-It's recommended to use a <a id="base-monobehaviour">base `MonoBehaviour`</a> to execute injection.
+It's recommended to use a <a id="base-monobehaviour">base MonoBehaviour</a> to perform injections.

 ##### Children

-The injection is performed only on `MonoBehaviour` added on game objects that are children of the `ContextRoot`.
+The injection is performed only on `MonoBehaviour` added on game objects that are children of the context root.
 A base behaviour is not required when using this injection type.

 ##### Base type